+(3) Lowered humidity.
+A complete reinitiation of the test is required if:

+(a) The relative humidity drops below 50%, or

+(b) The relative humidity drops below 70% for four hours or more, or c.
+Cleaning.
+Although it is preferable to use a new test item, the same test item may be used.
+Any cleaning required must be conducted as least 72 hours before reinitiation and must be in accordance with II-3.2.1.
+New cotton control strips shall be placed in the test chamber, and both the test item and the controls will be reinoculated with the test fungi.

-- (3) Lowered humidity.
-A complete reinitiation of the test is required if: - (a) The relative humidity drops below 50%, or - (b) The relative humidity drops below 70% for 4 hours or more, or - (c) There is evidence of deterioriation of the fungal colonies on the control strips.
+(c) There is evidence of deterioration of the fungal colonies on the control strips.